Avar Enakke Sontham

 Avar Enakke Sontham is a 1977 Indian Tamil-language drama film directed by Pattu and written by Panchu Arunachalam.
 The film stars Jaishankar and Srividya.

-Production

-The cinematography was done by T. S. Vinayagam and editing by B. Kandhasamy.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja and lyrics were written by Panchu Arunachalam.
 The song "Devan Thiruchabai" was well received.
 The song "Surangani" was adapted from the Sri Lankan song of the same name.